 S1 Alastair Humphreys: Adventurer and author Al Humphreys spent over 4 years cycling round the world (46,000 miles, 60 countries and 5 continents).
 He’s also walked across southern India, rowed across the Atlantic Ocean, run six marathons through the Sahara, completed a crossing of Iceland, participated in an expedition in the Arctic and trekked 1000 miles across the Empty Quarter desert.
 Here he talks to Tanya about how we all need to put our smartphones down more, get outside and reconnect with nature and its cycles for the sake of our physical and our mental health.

-S1 Rhiannon Lambert: Harley Street nutritionist and author Rhiannon Lambert talks to Tanya about how we can all maintain good physical and mental health in a world of filters and body comparisons.
+S1 Rhiannon Lambert: Harley Street nutritionist and author Rhiannon Lambert talks to Tanya on the digital detox podcast about how we can all maintain good physical and mental health in a world of filters and body comparisons.
 We chat about how mindless scrolling through our Instagram feed might be stopping us from listening to what our bodies are really telling us and how that can lead to disordered eating habits of all kinds.
 And as a businesswoman and the face of a growing and successful business, Rhiannon explains what boundaries she’s had to put in place around her phone to ensure she maintains a healthy work-life balance.

 S1 Tim Lovejoy: TV presenter and journalist chats to Tanya about phone addiction, digital detox, and being in the public eye in a world of 24:7 feedback.
 Tim has had to put in place strategies to stop himself reading comments about himself while working and chats about what impact the same pressures have had on those in the worlds of sport and arts.
 A self-confessed phone addict, Tim has tried many ways to cut down on his scrolling and shares some of the things that work for him.